alaa281997/reading-notes/readclass4.md

 #### Read class 4
 #### ternary

->Controlled Components
+> Controlled Components
-In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on user input.
+In HTML, form elements such as input, textarea, and select typically maintain their own state and update it based on user input.
 In React, mutable state is typically kept in the state property of components, and only updated with setState().